Below is a list of the Acts enforced by Trading Standards, with a brief explanation of what they control.

 Controls the retail sale of Part II poisons, requiring registration with the local authority.

-- Property Misdescriptions Act 1991Prohibits misleading descriptions of property.
+- Property Misdescriptions Act 1991Prohibits misleading descriptions of the property.
 Applies to estate agents and property developers.

 - Road Traffic Act 1988